windhooked/picoDRO/README.md

 This would allow for efficient implementation of electronic lead screw ELS, or gear hobbing controller

-Concept seems simple capture and count Qadrature pulses divide by ratio and genearate stepper counts
+Concept seems simple capture and count Quadrature pulses divide/multiply by ratio and genearate stepper counts

 Just learning as I go along, starting with the simple task of driving TouchDRO with counts for X,Y,Z